WHAT DOES MILLENNIUM TRUST COMPANY LLC DO WITH YOUR PERSONAL INFORMATION?

 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include:

-- Account balances and transactions When you are no longer our client, we continue to share your information as described in this notice.
+When you are no longer our client, we continue to share your information as described in this notice.

 All financial companies need to share clients’ personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their clients’ personal information; the reasons Millennium Trust Company (Millennium) chooses to share; and whether you can limit this sharing.